increase conversions on your website

 Use Different CTAs for Different Pages

-A one-size-fits-all CTA doesn’t work across every page.
-The best CTAs match user intent-what they need at that specific moment.
-A product page CTA should focus on buying, while a blog post CTA might encourage newsletter sign-ups or free trials.
+A one-size-fits-all CTA does not work across every page.
+The best CTAs match user intent-what someone needs at that specific moment.
+A product page CTA should focus on buying, while a blog post CTA might point to a newsletter sign-up or free trial.

-Tailoring CTAs to different user journeys increases relevance and conversion rates.
-Customising CTA text and placement based on page content ensures visitors always see a next step that aligns with their needs, making them more likely to take action.
+Tailoring CTAs to different stages of the journey increases relevance and conversion rates.
+Matching CTA text and placement to the page content means visitors always see a next step that fits where they are.

 Forms & Lead Generation

 Forms are the bridge between visitors and conversions.
-Whether you’re collecting leads, registrations, or sales, a poorly designed form creates resistance.
+Whether you are collecting leads, registrations, or sales, a poorly designed form creates resistance.
 Every extra field, unnecessary step, or confusing layout lowers conversion rates.

-Users don’t want to fill out long, complicated forms.
+Users do not want to fill out long, complicated forms.
 They want quick, effortless interactions.
 The more friction you remove, the more leads you’ll capture.

-Mobile users need even more attention—small screens make poorly designed forms even harder to complete.
-According to Insiteful, 67% of users abandon forms due to unnecessary complexity, highlighting the importance of streamlined, user-friendly design.
+Mobile users need even more attention-small screens make poorly designed forms harder to complete.
+According to Insiteful, 67% of users abandon forms due to unnecessary complexity, which shows how much streamlined design matters.

-A well-optimised form increases conversions without increasing effort.
+A well-optimised form can increase conversions without asking more from the user.

 41